DXHeroes/knowledge-base-content/practices/software_documentation.md

 If it is possible, hire a technical writer and let them take care of your software documentation.

 **2. Set rules**
 It is crucial that stakeholders understand everything clearly.
-Use simple language and follow technical writing standards, such as (Michigan State University: Technical Writing Guide)[https://msu.edu/course/be/485/bewritingguideV2.0.pdf], or (Wikiversity: Technical writing)[https://en.wikiversity.org/wiki/Technical_writing].
+Use simple language and follow technical writing standards, such as [Michigan State University: Technical Writing Guide](https://msu.edu/course/be/485/bewritingguideV2.0.pdf), or [Wikiversity: Technical writing](https://en.wikiversity.org/wiki/Technical_writing).
 Be straightforward, to the point, and consistent.

 **3. Do your research**
 Ensure that you know the product you are documenting to be able to answer any questions.
 Get information from different sources.